EXERCISING AFTER PREGNANCY

 12 weeks post birth ( if you have had a C section or assisted birth 3rd degree tear or more)

-However each and every woman’s recovery is different and will depend on how you feel.
 I always recommend that you begin with simple pelvic floor exercises a couple days after your birth.
-These are safest and most effective exercises to begin to get your core and pelvic floor moving again.
-Following this why not try a walk with your new baby and new buggy, this will help get your muscles reworking and help get some movement back into the body.
+These are safest and most effective exercises to begin to get your core and pelvic floor functioning again.
+Following this why not try a walk with your new baby and new buggy, this will help get your muscles reworking and it will also do wonders for your mind as well as your body.

 (Always consult your midwife or GP before returning to exercise post birth)

 So why should I exercise following my pregnancy?

 • To regain confidence and release them must needed endorphins

 •Reduces maternal weight gain

 •Gives you body awareness

 During pregnancy your body goes through a lot of changes which require to adapt back following birth here are a few things that require to be considered post birth when exercising.

 Your body will still be producing a hormone called relaxin which causes your joints and muscles to relax to prepare for birth.
 Be mindful when exercising to not push yourself to excess the first couple of months post birth as this could result in injury.
 Be mindful of your range when stretching any muscle group.